SigmaHQ/sigma/README.md

 # Contribution

-If you want to contribute, you are more then welcome, there are numerous ways to help this project.
+If you want to contribute, you are more then welcome.
+There are numerous ways to help this project.

 ## Use it and provide feedback